Rezvani Motors: History

 Chris Brown purchased the first Rezvani Beast in 2015 for $200,000.
-The car was used in the filming of Brown's single "Liquor."
+The car was used in the filming of Brown's single "Zero."
 Enrique Iglesias drove the Rezvani Beast Alpha in his music video "El Baño".

 Rezvani unveiled its extreme utility vehicle named Tank in November 2017.
 Tank is designed to be a military-style truck for the road.
-Some of the key features the it offers are as follows, optional ballistic armor bulletproof to B4 and B7 Levels, glass and all opaque armor, firewall, bomb protection, reinforced suspension, Military Runflat Tires and Intercom System.
-It is powered by a 6.4L V8 Dodge Hemi engine and on-demand 4 wheel drive.
-The Tank has more advanced options such as a thermal night vision system, bulletproof glass rated at up to Ballistic level 7 (high caliber weapons including armor-piercing rounds), composite armor around the passengers, a rear tack dispenser, electrified door handles, magnetic deadbolts, blinding lights, gas masks, hypothermia kit, hidden radiator, and kevlar wrapped fuel tank.
+Some features it offers are optional ballistic armor, glass and all opaque armor, firewall, bomb protection, reinforced suspension, Military Runflat Tires and Intercom System.
+It is powered by a 6.4L V8 Dodge Hemi engine and on-demand 4-wheel drive.
+The Rezvani Tank has more options such as a thermal night vision system, bulletproof glass, composite armor around the passengers, a rear tack dispenser, electrified door handles, magnetic deadbolts, blinding lights, gas masks, hypothermia kit, hidden radiator, and kevlar wrapped fuel tank.
 The Tank is built in the US in Rezvani's Irvine, California plant.
 It has an off-road suspension system designed by FOX racing suspensions.

 Owners of Tanks include Jamie Foxx, Rampage Jackson, and Chris Brown.

 Products

 Beast

-In June 2014, Rezvani Motors introduced the Rezvani Beast based on the Ariel Atom, using the Ariel Atom chassis with a lightweight carbon fiber body.
+In June 2014, Rezvani Motors introduced the Rezvani Beast, based on the Ariel Atom, using the Ariel Atom chassis with a lightweight carbon fiber body.
 It is American-made using several British built Ariel Atom parts.
 The car has a six-speed manual transmission with a rear-wheel layout.
 The windshield is removable and the car weighs approximately 1,650 pounds.
 The production uses custom fit 3D printing and CNC milling technology for an estimated 1,500 labor hours of work.
 CNC routing is used to make a 3D version of the car.
 The 3D print is used as a mold for the carbon fiber panels.
 3D printers create other parts of the vehicle such as lights and mirrors.

+Beast X

-Rezvani Motors introduced their next model: the Beast X. The Beast X is street legal and weighs in at 1,850 lbs, with 700 horsepower.
+To top the Beast, Rezvani Motors introduced their next sports car: the Beast X. Still street-legal, the Beast X weighs in at 1,850 lbs, with 700 horsepower.
+The car uses a 2.4-liter motor with Borg Warner turbochargers, which helps it hit 60 mph in 2.5 seconds.
+Only 5 Beast Xs will be produced, with an anticipated price tag of $325,000.

+Beast Alpha

 In November 2016, Rezvani unveiled the Beast Alpha as an upcoming version.
 The Alpha will include Rezvani's newly patented "Sidewinder doors", a hardtop, power windows, power locks, airbags and climate control.

+Beast Alpha X

 In February 2018, Rezvani unveiled the Beast Alpha X "Blackbird".
 Inspired by the Lockheed SR-71 Blackbird, it is their most performance-oriented car, with a reduced body weight of 2,150 lbs., a 700-horsepower 2.5 liter turbocharged engine and a 0-60 mph time of 2.9 seconds.